iconindicators/appindicators/README.md

     deactivate
     ```

-    which assumes the username \_\_token\_\_ and prompts for the password (starts with 'pypi-') and uploads the `.whl` and `.tar.gz` to `PyPI`.
+    which assumes the username `__token__` and prompts for the password (starts with `pypi-`) and uploads the `.whl` and `.tar.gz` to `PyPI`.
 Only one indicator may be uploaded at a time.

-The build/upload creates a virtual environment in `venv` which may be deleted afterwards; otherwise, will be reused on subsequent builds/uploads.
+The build/upload creates a virtual environment in `venv` which may be deleted afterwards; otherwise, the virtual environment will be reused on subsequent builds/uploads.

+To install the indicator, refer to installation instructions at the indicator's `PyPI` page in the *Introduction*.

 References:
 - [https://twine.readthedocs.io/en/latest](https://twine.readthedocs.io/en/latest)